• Skip to primary navigation

 • Place one medium bowl on the kitchen scale and add rice flour, almond flour, starch, baking powder, salt and mix well (weigh ingredients as you add them)

-• Add milk, oil and vanilla extract and mix them thoroughly (best if with a hand mixer, to incorporate more air into the batter)
+• Add milk, oil, maple syrup and vanilla extract and mix them thoroughly (best if with a hand mixer, to incorporate more air into the batter)

 • Incorporate the chocolate chips (keeping some to go on top)